Nowhere on Earth Captures the SoCal Vibe Like Highway 101

-Overlooking the Pacific Ocean, the renowned Birch Aquarium at Scripps presents aspects of oceanography through interactive exhibits, a touch tank, and kayaking and whale watching tours with its naturalists.
+Overlooking the Pacific Ocean, the renowned Birch Aquarium at Scripps presents aspects of oceanography through interactive exhibits, a hands-on touch tank, and kayaking and whale watching tours with its naturalists.

 The Tony Award-winning La Jolla Playhouse, founded by actors Gregory Peck, Dorothy McGuire, and Mel Ferrer, is a regional theater with a national reputation.